-This setting adjusts the brake pedal response.
+Brake Response adjusts the brake pedal response.
 Settings range from a slower response for more comfortable driving to the quickest response for quicker deceleration.
-Brake pedal travel decreases and caliper pressure increases as you move from Tour to Sport.
+Brake pedal travel decreases and caliper pressure increases in the Sport and Track settings.

--Tour, Sport
+-Tour, Sport, Track